srpattison/AmsterdamBlockchainWeek/events/privacy-paradigm-building-a-more-secure-world-with-nym-maven-11-and-anoma/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Privacy Paradigm: Building a more secure world with Nym, Maven 11 and Anoma
+title: Privacy Paradigm; Building a more secure world with Nym, Maven 11 and Anoma

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.